KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Getting Started.md

 # Getting started

-This article discusses how to install KeyboardKit and get started using it in your app.
+This article discusses how get started using KeyboardKit in your app.

 ## How to use KeyboardKit